pedro/sinatra-schema/README.md

     link.action do |data|
       user = User.new(email: data[:email])
-      if data[:admin] # schema params are casted accordingly!
+      if data[:admin] # this is a boolean, params are casted accordingly!
         # ...
       end
     end